 A business owner's policy, or BOP, is a cost-effective way for senior centers to buy general liability insurance and commercial property insurance together.

-Directors and officers insurance covers legal expenses if a board member or officer is sued for a decision made on behalf of your senior center that led to financial loss.
+Directors and officers insurance (D&O) covers legal expenses if a board member or officer is sued for a decision made on behalf of your senior center that led to financial loss.

 Commercial auto insurance provides coverage when an accident involving your senior center's vehicle leads to an injury or property damage.